Water has a major influence on landscape preferences and there have been many studies which quantify this influence.

 - Farm landscapes – water area density had a major negative influence, suggesting that farm views dominated by large areas of water were not as scenic as those with smaller areas or water accents.

 - Open water landscapes – scenic value increased with water/land edge and decreased as the proportion of water surface area increased.
 An elevated viewer position, increased difference between elevations within the view, and increased naturalism contributed to scenic quality.

-Ulrich’s (1981) study found that while attentiveness declined regardless of the environment viewed, “the drop was significantly less when the scenes contained water,” water having “greater attention-holding properties.”
+Ulrich’s (1981) survey found that while attentiveness declined regardless of the environment viewed, “the drop was significantly less when the scenes contained water,” water having “greater attention-holding properties.”
 He also found that whereas scenes of urban areas increased feelings of sadness, that water had a stabilizing effect on emotions and in particular, sharply reduced feelings of fear.

-A definitive study of water preferences was undertaken by Herzog (1985).
+A definitive survey of water preferences was undertaken by Herzog (1985).
 Using factor analysis of preference ratings, he identified four waterscape types: mountain waterscapes; swampy areas; rivers, lakes and ponds; and large bodies of water.
 Based on S. Kaplan’s theories of information processing, the study used as predictor variables: spaciousness, texture, coherence, complexity, mystery, and identifiability with preference used as a criterion variable (Figure 6).
 Table 16 summarizes the mean ratings obtained for each predictor variable showing how they varied across each type of waterscape.
 These indicate that:

 - Mountain waterscapes were distinguished by low textures;